 In late 2021, the Evans School constructed a new five-year Equity & Inclusion Blueprint (2021-2026), focusing our attention on constructing the organization we need.
 Read more about our intention, the process, and the six key areas of focus that articulate our objectives and actions.

 We are taking steps to become a leading institution in the fight against racism, discrimination, and inequity.
 It is time for leadership, dedication, and investment.
+Join us in building a stronger and more just world.

 Where We Are